Digital-Preservation-Finland/file-scraper/README.rst

         * Use local schema catalogs: ``catalogs=True/False`` - True by default.
         * Environment for catalogs: ``catalog_path=<catalog path>``  - None by default.
 If None, then catalog is expected in /etc/xml/catalog
         * Disallow network use: ``no_network=True/False`` - True by default.
-        * See forcing character encoding below.
+        * See giving the character encoding below.

     * For XML Schematron well-formed check: